linroger/FinanceCompendium/VII. Corporate Finance/Valuation/Valuation- Measuring and Managing the Value of Companies Full/chapters/Chapter 31 - Mergers and Acquisitions.md

 - If the company has a high dividend payout ratio and a reinvestment ratio greater than 1, then it must be borrowing money to fund negative free cash flow, to pay interest, or to pay dividends.
 But is this sustainable?
 - A company with positive free cash flow and low dividend payout is probably paying down debt (or accumulating excess cash).
 In this situation, is the company passing up the valuable tax benefits of debt or hoarding cash unnecessarily?

-Applying these questions to Costco, we find that from 2015 to 2019, Costco generated  $14.7 billion in NOPAT, paid$ 1.1 billion in interest, and returned 9.5 billion to shareholders in dividends.
+Applying these questions to Costco, we find that from 2015 to 2019, Costco generated  \$14.7 billion in NOPAT, paid\$ 1.1 billion in interest, and returned 9.5 billion to shareholders in dividends.

 # Valuation Metrics